 This revokes the token.
-We need to determine the CA, which issues the certificate, contact the connector and revoke the certificate set_pin (pin, encrypt=False)
+We need to determine the CA, which issues the certificate, contact the connector and revoke the certificate set the PIN of a token.
+The PIN of the certificate token is stored encrypted.
+It is used as passphrase for the PKCS12 file.